 P.O.
 Box 740250, Atlanta, GA 30374-0241

 * You can initiate a 90 day fraud alert with Equifax through their online fraud alert system.
 Once your alert is on file with Equifax, they will transmit the information to the other two credit bureaus to save having to contact Experian and TransUnion directly.
 They also offer the option to place a security freeze on your account, which is quite a bit more restrictive.
 You can read more about setting up an Equifax security freeze here.

 Experian Fraud Division

 P.O.
 Box 1017, Allen, TX 75013

 * Here is the link for Experian's main credit fraud section

 Once initiated, a fraud alert should be placed on your credit file at all three major credit bureaus within 24 hours.
 When you place a fraud alert on your credit file, you're entitled to request free copies of your credit reports.
 If you find inaccurate or fraudulent information, get it removed.
 See fixing a credit report mistake to learn how.
 You may also request that only the last four digits of your Social Security number will appear on your credit reports.

 Once your fraud alert is implemented, if someone tries to open up a credit account in your name, the application will be delayed until the information is verified with you.
-A credit bureau fraud alert will remain in place for at least 90 days.
+A credit bureau fraud alert will remain in place for at least 90 days (some last up to a year).
 When this time runs out, you'll need to reactivate the alert by contacting the credit bureaus.

 To remove a credit bureau fraud alert from your account, you will need to submit your request in writing to the credit bureaus, along with copies of identifying documents.
 This is to insure that an identity thief is not trying to access your credit report.